chingu-voyage6/Geckos-Team-32/README.md

 ### how to add alias?
 Alliases are defined in file `build/webpack.base.conf.js`. just search `alias` keyworld

-# deploying to githubIO
+# deploy to github-pages
- For deploy purposes was added vue-cli-ghpages module as dev depencency, so install it once by runing
+ For deploy purposes was added vue-cli-ghpages module as dev depencency, so install it once by runing:

     npm i

-To build and deploy project run the command
+To build and deploy project run the command:

     npm run deploy

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).